 Inner + Outer Detox

-A full detox is not complete without releasing unhealthy and toxic thoughts and beliefs, or at least bringing them into the sphere of awareness.
+A full detox is not complete without releasing unhealthy and toxic thoughts and beliefs, or at least bringing them into the sphere of awareness, as a start.

-Self-deprecating thoughts, conscious or otherwise, are as unhealthy as having a 24/7 diet of cheeseburgers and coke.
-Holding onto emotions and attitudes can disturb the meridians and organ function.
+Self-deprecating thoughts, conscious or otherwise, are as unhealthy as having a 24/7 diet of only cheeseburgers and coke.
+(Remember the film “Super Size Me”?)
+Holding onto emotions and attitudes can disturb the meridians and organ functions.
 Depression can compromise immunity.
 The body-mind-spirit connection shows that imbalance in one spills over into other areas.

 For some people, this means spending less time with those who drain their energy or who are simply negative.
 This can be helpful in setting boundaries, and re-aligning to one’s inner being.
-Once in balance, the positive effect is that the energy of others has less impact.
+Once in balance, the positive effect is that the energy of others has less impact and you can more easily maintain your own centre.

-While the body is perfect, lifestyle choices aren’t always so.
+While the body is perfect (at least the blueprint!), lifestyle choices aren’t always so.
 Lightening the load on the elimination organs by making simple changes can tip the scale back to wellness.
+Doing an inner and outer environmental detox is a time that can give us pause to rethink our most basic habits.
 Eat clean, move daily, choose wisely, and have a positive mindset – the mantra for everyday health.

 After all, according to Claude Bernard, “The terrain is everything; the germ is nothing.”